-Visiting Santa at Fota Island Resort is a unique experience.
-We walked in a winter wonderland, met Santa, Mrs Claus, the Ice Queen, Donner and Blitzen.
-We even got a new family pet!
+Visiting Santa at Fota Island Resort was a wonderful experience.
+We walked in a winter wonderland, met Santa, Mrs Claus, the Ice Queen, Donner and Blitzen – and we even got a new family pet!

-If you are staying longer I would recommend their cottages, you can read all about them here.
-When we arrived to our room we noticed two large teddy bears, both called ‘Bea’, a treat that is given to all children staying in the hotel.
-Bea was a big hit, especially with my daughter, who didn’t leave her side for the entire trip.
+If you are staying longer I would recommend you stay in the cottages.
+We stayed here in the summer time and loved them – you can read all about our visit here.
+When we arrived to our room we noticed two large teddy bears, both called ‘Bea’, a treat that is given to all children staying in Fota Island Resort.
+Bea was a big hit, especially with Alex, my daughter, Bea didn’t leave her side for the entire trip.
 In fact we are home three weeks now and she still sleeps with her each night.
-This set the tone for the trip and the Christmas magic was beginning to unfold…
+This set the tone for the trip, Christmas magic was beginning to unfold…

 Walking in a winter wonderland 🎶 Absolutely loved the #FotaBeyond #Santa experience 🎅🏻 It was so #christmassy with lots to do and a fab Santa!
 Lots more on my stories 👆 . . . . . . . . . #fota #santaexperience #visitsanta #santavisit #winterwonderland #magical #christmas #christmastime #luxurytravel #luxuryhotel #travelogger #familytravel #familytravelblogger #familytime #familytrip #staycation #visitcork @instacork #travelgram